RBrearton/py-htmx/pages/b2_ps3.md

 $$

 which is easy enough.
-We can reuse this tricK by inserting the metric tensor into the other term and using the product rule, as follows:
+We can reuse this trick by inserting the metric tensor into the other term and using the product rule, as follows:

 $$
 X_\lambda \partial^\mu X^\lambda